 Having a kingdom near or containing an ent grove is a mixed bag.
 You have to accept constant waves of elves, with their revolutionary tendencies, and always live under the specter that your entire kingdom may be just a pawn in a long-term ent power play.
 On the plus side, the ent geomancy means your kingdom will always have beautiful weather and bountiful harvests, and their oracular guidance is extremely helpful (until it's your turn to be deposed for some private ent reason).

 Dwarves are flesh and blood, like other mortal races, so they still need food and water, but they also naturally draw sustenance from merely being surrounded by living stone.
 A dwarf snug in a deep mine, with barely-worked stone all around, needs a hundredth of the food and water that they would need aboveground.
 Dwarves dwelling in the massive cavern-cities the race is famous for, tho, are usually only exposed to worked stone under their feet, and thus have roughly normal dietary requirements, requiring farming and trading.
 However, in case of famine, dwarves merely need to scatter and dig deep; it's lonely, but they can survive for years on almost nothing.
+Drawing sustenance from the earth also extends a dwarf's lifespan; a lone deep-digging dwarf can easily live two centuries, while a surface dwarf eating and drinking normally has a human-length lifespan.

 The dwarven love of ale is well-known, and is not just a stereotype.
 Alcohol tickles the dwarven palate the same way sugar does for humans; it's just intrinsically enjoyable.
 Furthermore, tho, alcohol keeps for a long time; even aboveground, wine or liquor can age for years, even when regularly opened to air for sampling, without going bad.
 A hearty dwarven ale, brewed strong and then fortified further with liquor, can stay unspoiled for months.
 This is very compatible with the lifestyle of a deep-digging dwarf - with the earth providing most of their living requirements, a single cask can fill in the rest of their food and water needs for months at a time.
 Note, tho, that dwarves are not intrinsically resistant to alcohol - most dwarves are granite-boned or basalt-boned, giving them the Tough trait that does indeed boost alcohol resistance, but other types of dwarves get drunk just as easily as most humans.